 Individuals with more than one employer can exceed the $27,500 concessional contribution cap merely as a result of combined SGC contributions.

 From 1 January 2020, these individuals can apply for a partial SGC exemption certificate.
 Please contact us if you require further information.

 Splitting Concessional (i.e. Tax Deductible) Superannuation Contributions

 A member of a superannuation fund in accumulation phase can elect to “split” part or all of their concessional (i.e. tax deductible employer and/or personal) superannuation contributions with their spouse where permitted by their superannuation fund.
-Up to the lesser of 85% of your concessional contributions and the concessional contributions cap, can be split with a spouse under age 55 or who is under age 65 and not retired.
+Up to the lesser of 85% of your concessional contributions and the concessional contributions cap, can be split with a spouse aged between their preservation age and 65 years, and not retired.

 The concessional contributions cap may be increased if you are eligible for “Concessional Catch-up Contributions” (see separate heading above).